ffont/source/README.md

 **NOTE 3**: SOURCE requires a Freesound API key to connect to Freesound.
 You should make an account in Freesound (if you don't have one) and go to [this URL to generate an APi key](https://freesound.org/apiv2/apply).
 Then you should edit the file `/source/SourceSampler/Source/api_key.example.h`, add your key, and then then save and rename the file to `/source/SourceSampler/Source/api_key.h`.

 **NOTE 4**: For development you might need to edit the `SourceSampler.jucer` Projucer file.
 To do that, you need a compatible version of Projucer installed.
-You can compile it (for macOS) from JUCE source files using a the *Fabric 2* Python script running: `fab compile-projucer-macos`.
+You can compile it (for macOS) from JUCE source files using a the deploy script running: `fab compile-projucer-macos`.
 The generated executable will be in `/source/SourceSampler/3rdParty/JUCE/extras/Projucer/Builds/MacOSX/build/Release/Projucer.app`.

-**NOTE 5**: It should be very easy to adapt these instructions for Windows or Linux.
-You'll basically need to create an exporter for these other platforms an make small changes to compile `BinaryBuilder`, `Projucer` and install/link the dependencies.

-**NOTE 6**: SOURCE is configured to build a VST2 version of the plugin (together with VST3, AudioUnit and StandAlone).
-VST2 is currently only needed for the ELK build as there still seem to be some issues with JUCE6 + VST3 in linux.
+**NOTE 5**: SOURCE is configured to build a VST2 version of the plugin (together with VST3, AudioUnit and StandAlone).
+VST2 is currently only needed for the Elk build as there still seem to be some issues with JUCE6 + VST3 in linux.
 However, VST is not really needed for the macOS compilation.
-If you don't have the VST2 SDK, just open `SourceSampler.jucer` and untick `VST Legacy` option.
+If you don't have the VST2 SDK available, just open `SourceSampler.jucer` (you'll need to compile Projucer first as described in the previous step) and untick `VST Legacy` option.

-### Build plugin for ELK platform
+### Build plugin for Elk platform

-To build SOURCE for ELK Audio OS you need to cross-compile it from your development computer.
+To build SOURCE for Elk Audio OS you need to cross-compile it from your development computer.
 To do that, I use a Docker-based solution on macOS.
 The instructions here are therefore for cross-compiling from macOS and using Docker.
-For cross-compilation from Linux it should be simpler and you should refer to the ELK docs.
+For cross-compilation from Linux it should be simpler and you should refer to the Elk docs.
+The python deploy script bundled in this repository will automate most of the steps for compiling SOURCE for the Elk platform.
+To run that script you'll need to install the required Python3 dependencies by running `pip install -r requirements_fabfile.txt`.
+The sections below guide you through the process of preparing your dev environment for compiling SOURCE for the Elk platform and show how to do th actual compilation.

-To do the cross compilation (and also deployment to the board) I prepared a Python script using [Fabric 2](http://www.fabfile.org) so I assume you have a Python 3 interpreter installed in your system with the Fabric 2 package installed (`pip install fabric` should do it).

-#### Prepare ELK development SDK
+#### Prepare Elk development SDK

-The first thing to do is to prepare the ELK development SDK Docker image following the [instrucitons here](https://github.com/elk-audio/elkpi-sdk/blob/master/running_docker_container_on_macos.md).
+The first thing to do is to prepare the Elk development SDK Docker image following the [instrucitons here](https://github.com/elk-audio/elkpi-sdk/blob/master/running_docker_container_on_macos.md).
 You need to run steps 1 to 3, no need to run the toolchain when everything installed.

 #### Prepare VST2 SDK

 Even though JUCE 6 has support for VST3 plugins in Linux, I've had some issues with VST3 versions of plugins in Linux and therefore SOURCE is still being built as VST2.
 This means that you need the VST2 SDK installed in your computer to compile SOURCE.
 Make sure that the `PATH_TO_VST2_SDK` variable in `fabfile.py` points to a valid distribution of the VST2 SDK.
 This will be mounted in the Docker container that does the cross-compilation.
+Of course you also need to get the VST2 SDK files from somewhere.

 #### Do the cross-compilation

-With all this in place, you should be able to cross-compile SOURCE for ELK in a very similar way as you would do it for the desktop, using the Fabric script:
+With all this in place, you should be able to cross-compile SOURCE for Elk in a very similar way as you would do it for the desktop version, using the deploy script:

 ```
 fab compile-elk